cortezcristian/jsnotebook2/README.md

 $ jsnotebook2
 ```

-Otherwise you can [try the version online](https://cortezcristian.github.io/jsnotebook2/) with limited features
+Otherwise you can [try the version online](https://cortezcristian.github.io/jsnotebook2/) with limited features or [view the screencast](https://www.youtube.com/watch?v=pal4cDvTmzI&feature=youtu.be)

 **Examples**